maplesond/spectre/doc/source/developing.rst

 https://github.com/maplesond/spectre.git

-If you plan to make contributions directly to the spectre codebase and want to work closely with us on a new tool or feature then please email daniel.mapleson@tgac.ac.uk about your planned changes.
+If you plan to make contributions directly to the spectre codebase and want to work closely with us on a new tool or feature then please email daniel.mapleson@earlham.ac.uk about your planned changes.
 He can grant you write access to the codebase.
 We use the `Git-Flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ branching model in order to make it easier to work on the codebase as a team.
 The main takeaway message here is do NOT commit changes directly to the master branch as this might effect the stability of the suite for everyone!
 To make managing the